 Some of my writing credits:

 In 2012 and early 2013 I was the editor of the Upwell Tide Report, a two-to-three-times-weekly e-mail newsletter of ocean news and campaigns, and was previously editor of Ocean Update, a monthly newsletter published by SeaWeb and distributed to environment and science journalists and other interested parties across the nation and around the world.

-I've written articles on science and environment issues for such publications as The Washington Post Magazine, The (London) Guardian, The (London) Sunday Times Magazine, New Scientist, New Internationalist, BBC Wildlife and E Magazine.
-I am a correspondent for Discovery Channel News, Reuters, ESPN.com, and HBO.com.
+I've written articles on science and environment issues for such outlets as The Washington Post Magazine, The Guardian, The (London) Sunday Times Magazine, National Geographic, New Scientist, New Internationalist, BBC Wildlife, HISTORY, and E Magazine.
+From 2009 to 2017, I was a blogger and reporter for Discovery Channel News, a gig that I deeply loved; and I have been at various times a correspondent for and contributor to Reuters, ESPN.com, and HBO.com.

 I contributed chapters to the books Beyond the Bars: The Zoo Dilemma (1987), Conservation of Whales and Dolphins: Science and Practice (1996), Whale Watching (1999), Seas at the Millennium: An Environmental Assessment (2000), The Future of Cetaceans in a Changing World (2003), and Feeling the Heat: Dispatches from the Front Lines of Climate Change (2004), and wrote the afterword for a new edition of the classic polar adventure by Admiral Richard Byrd, Alone (2003).